Seeing past words: Testing the cross-modal capabilities of pretrained V&L models on counting tasks: Counting Probe

 \paragraph{With Finetuning} In Table~\ref{tab:counting_as_image_sentence_aligment_finetuned} we note that when models are directly finetuned on counting training data, results tend to improve (except for the \textit{interpolated} data split, which we discuss separately further below).
 ViLBERT improves overall accuracy ($acc$) on the standard split considerably to about $71$--$74$, but it still struggles on the hard and interpolated splits.
 Results on the hard split are not good and have very high variance, which could be due to the model overfitting on the small amount of counting training data.
 When finetuning ViLBERT 12-in-1 further on counting data, results also improve compared to the `no finetuning` setting.
 As expected, ViLBERT 12-in-1 clearly outperforms ViLBERT on both standard and hard splits according to all metrics evaluated: on per-example metrics ($acc$, $p_c$, $p_f$) and also according to a pairwise ranking comparison ($acc_r$).

-Pairwise results show little variation across the Q+A and declarative data formats, and exhibit more consistent differences between splits, i.e., interpolated $\leq$ hard $\leq$ standard.
+Pairwise results exhibit more consistent differences between splits, i.e., interpolated $\leq$ hard $\leq$ standard.
 Both ViLBERT and ViLBERT 12-in-1 yield satisfying results of $76$--$83$ $acc_r$ in the standard and $56$--$77$ in the hard split.

 \paragraph{Interpolated} Finally, in our \textit{interpolated} split, we train on examples where correct answers are even numbers and test on examples where correct answers are odd numbers.
 By doing that, we gain a glimpse into whether models are really learning to count, in which case interpolating even/odd numbers should be a relatively simple task.
 We first note that models fail badly when finetuned and evaluated on interpolated data, achieving per-example accuracies between $48$--$61$ while still failing almost completely at identifying correct matches, as illustrated by precision $p_c$ close to zero.
 Failure in the interpolated split is more clearly seen by inspecting pairwise accuracies, which are in the range $11$--$18$ and well below the random baseline of $50$.
 Although ViLBERT 12-in-1 achieves reasonable results on the standard and hard splits, it still fails completely on the interpolated split.
 This is in stark contrast to recent findings with text-only pretrained language models, which have a good grasp of numeracy and perform well when interpolating quantities \cite{wallace-etal-2019-nlp}.